From The Archives

 UK Leeds,Queens Hall

-[with The Stranglers and The Drones, Penetration and The Automatics]
+[support for The Stranglers, with The Drones, Penetration and The Automatics]

 18-Oct-77